devyfriend/cibonfire/README.md

 # How to "install"
 1. To start your own project development, Clone this repo .. or better .. fork this repo so you can contribute by pull request
-2. By default, this cibonfired is run at http://localhost/cibonfired, if you cloned other than that eg: http://cibonfired (root not subfolder), make sure you edit the .htaccess and config.php to set the appropriate base_url (remove the "cibonfired" word)
+2. By default, this cibonfired is run at http://localhost/cibonfire, if you cloned other than that eg: http://cibonfire (root not subfolder), make sure you edit the .htaccess and config.php to set the appropriate base_url (remove the "cibonfire" word)
-3. Upload the cibonfired.sql (at /application/db/backups) to phpmyadmin to create "cibonfired" database or any other name that suitable for your project, be sure to check or change the database name at database.php in config folder
+3. Upload the cibonfire.sql (at /application/db/backups) to phpmyadmin to create "cibonfire" database or any other name that suitable for your project, be sure to check or change the database name at database.php in config folder
+4. There are 3 type of environment that will suit your working stage (development, testing and production), these so called environment is defined as a folder that will automatically "read" by the cibonfire from the .htaccess file, use these folders to store your configuration and database setting files
-4. Open the cibonfired on your browser (http://localhost/cibonfired)
+5. Open the cibonfire on your browser (http://localhost/cibonfire)
-5. There are already 2 builtin default user with roles:
+6. There are already 2 builtin default user with roles:
     * u: **admin@cms**, p: **password**  (admin role)
     * u: **dev@cms**, p: **password**  (developer role)
-6. Have fun
+7. Have fun